CCBlueX/Documentation/md/modules/combat/overview.md

 - [Backtrack](/docs/Modules/Combat/Backtrack) — Causes targets to lag allowing you to attack them more efficiently.
 - [Criticals](/docs/Modules/Combat/Criticals) — Automatically deals critical damage every time you attack an entity.
 - [CrystalAura](/docs/Modules/Combat/CrystalAura) — Automatically places and destroys end crystals.
+- [DroneControl](/docs/Modules/Combat/DroneControl) — Remotely aim and fire a bow at targets from a control panel.
 - [ElytraTarget](/docs/Modules/Combat/ElytraTarget) — Following the target on elytra.
 - [FakeLag](/docs/Modules/Combat/FakeLag) — Holds back packets so as to prevent you from being hit by an enemy.
 - [Hitbox](/docs/Modules/Combat/Hitbox) — Enlarges the hit box of targets.